thedancollins/veracity-documentation/sections/datafabric/tutorials/quick-start.md

 [For more information on SAS tokens](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1)

-Use the accessSharingId you retrieved from the last step and replace {accessSharingId}.
+Use the AccessSharingId you retrieved from the last step and replace {accessSharingId}.

             var client = new DataFabricClient();